Regis College

 Center for Service Learning

 As a vital part of our Jesuit heritage, Regis students are urged to get involved in our greater community on a local, national and global level as positive agents of change, to be humans for and with others.
 In many of your classes you will participate in service learning, which lets you apply what you are learning in class to the greater service of our community.
-The Regis College Center for Service Learning (CSL) partners with faculty, students and the public to connect the academic objectives of courses across the disciplines to specific assets and needs in the community.
+The Regis College Center for Service Learning (CSL) partners with faculty, students and community partners to connect the academic objectives of courses across the disciplines to specific assets and needs in the community.
 Through these partnerships, the CSL works to transform hearts, minds and the world by applying engaged learning teachings to traditional coursework.
 Standing within the Catholic and Jesuit traditions, the CSL strives not only to meet rigorous academic objectives, but also to challenge students to explore diverse perspectives, create meaningful relationships, develop a critical consciousness and serve as positive agents of social change for local and global justice.

 In addition, the CSL acts as a resource for anyone on campus looking to get involved outside the classroom in service work, from one-time volunteer projects to those involving extended, in-depth commitments.
 Students can also choose to go on service trips during school breaks, traveling abroad, across the country or just miles away.
 The CSL is also unique at Regis for its Engaged Scholar Activist program, a staple of social justice leadership on campus where students are hired to assist faculty members with developing and implementing service learning work and community projects.
-For more information on how to get involved in service, please visit the website for the Center for Service Learning at www.regis.edu/rcservicelearning
+For more information on how to get involved in service, please visit the website for the Center for Service Learning at www.regis.edu/rcservicelearning.

 Engineering

 An outline of the courses to be taken at Regis, and the areas of engineering available at Washington University can be obtained from the Regis Dual Degree Program Liaison Officer.
 Following the successful completion of this program, the student receives a Bachelor of Science degree (Engineering) from Washington University and a Bachelor’s degree from Regis University.
 The Dual Degree Program also includes the possibility of earning a Master of Science degree in Engineering or an MBA by completing another year at Washington University.
-For further information, or to discuss other paths to engineering careers that may be available, students should contact the Regis Dual Degree Program Liaison Officer (Department of Physics and Astronomy).
+For further information, or to discuss other paths to engineering careers that may be available, students should contact the Regis Dual Degree Program Liaison Officer (Department of Astronomy, Mathematics, and Physics).

 Academic Internship Program